Tax Problems Don't Solve Themselves

 Dealing with worker classification issues can be tricky and the tax implications of doing it incorrectly can be significant.
 Since the IRS and EDD prefer to collect tax revenues early on they have a bias toward classifying all workers as employees if there is any question.
 Obviously, this can create issues for employers who classify workers as independent contractors.

 For the individual taxpayer, a property tax appeal is a daunting task but it is actually quite simple so long as you are able to gather relevant evidence of your home being over assessed as compared to your neighbors.
 As for businesses, an assessment appeal can be an arduous process as the assessors do not want to relinquish control of tax dollars and will fight to hold onto every cent.
 Accordingly, an appeal can take years.
-To successfully appeal your property tax assessment, you need experts at valuation and appeal.
+To successfully appeal your property tax assessment, you need someone who has done hundreds of appeals.
 That’s us.

 We are experienced at drafting tax initiatives, organizing initiative committees, gathering signatures, polling, running initiative campaigns and qualifying your pro-business tax initiative for the ballot.
 We also draft statutes, regulations, or annotations for our clients that desire to see a change in the current rules for one reason or another.
 Once drafted, we shepherd these revisions through the various legislative or regulatory committees.